John Weinzweig: Work as an educator

-Select compositions
+Selected compositions

 Early works

 John Weinzweig's early works concentrate primarily on orchestra.
 Some pieces that he wrote as a student include Whirling Dwarf, The Enchanted Hill, and A Tale of Tuamoto (based on a Polynesian legend).
 While none of these gained much recognition at the time, some did receive readings by the orchestra at Eastman.
 One of his earliest orchestral works, written shortly after obtaining his master's degree, is Rhapsody (1941).
 This version was not particularly successful, but was later salvaged by one of his first pupils, Victor Feldbrill, and revived.
 In some of his early piano suites, the emergence of 12-tone serialism as a method of pitch organization can be seen.

 In 1948, Weinzweig won a silver medal in the art competitions of the Olympic Games for his "Divertimenti for Solo Flute and Strings".

 Historically significant works

 Piano Sonata

 This sonata is a work that most closely represents the neoclassicism techniques of Stravinsky.
 The crisp, economical texture makes the piece look easy on paper.
 It contains a 12-note series that unfolds one or two notes at a time and keys are often implied during cadences, showing no clear effort to avoid doing so.
 These factor later became a trade mark of Weinzweig and can be seen in many of his works.